bestbit7/portfolio/_posts/2019-07-24-TorontoBikeShare.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/YEAR.jpg" alt="YEAR.jpg">

-As figure 2 shows, Division 14 has the highest number of collisions and Division 52 and 11 followed.
+As Figure 2 shows, Division 14 has the highest number of collisions and Division 52 and 11 followed.
 An interesting note is that the Divisions start with the number 5 which are 51, 52, 53, and 55 have relatively higher collisions than other Divisions and the district for these 4 Divisions is Toronto and East York.
 Since Division 14 is in the Toronto and East York district as well, we can reasonably assume that the stations in this district for the bike shares need to be extra careful.
 The stations in this district are Broadview, Chester, Pape, Donlands,